Drakkar-Software/OctoBot-Script/docs/data/fetching_data.md

 # Fetching trading data

-In order to run a backtest, OctoBot-Pro requires historical trading data, which is at least candles history.
+In order to run a backtest, OctoBot-Script requires historical trading data, which is at least candles history.

 ## Fetching new data
-When using OctoBot-Pro, historical data can be fetched using:
+When using OctoBot-Script, historical data can be fetched using:
 `await op.get_data(symbol, time frame)`

 Where: